saintmalik/awesome-oss-docs/CONTRIBUTING.md

 ## Pull Request Process

-1. Update the README.md with any OSS Documentations you want to add or update.
+1. Update the README.md with any Active OSS Documentations you want to add or update.
 2. Make sure the list of programs is still in alphabetical order.
-3. Create the pull request and explain your changes.
-We'll merge it in or reply as quickly as possible.
+3. Create the pull request and explain your changes, We'll merge it in or reply as quickly as possible.